PubNubDevelopers/PubNub-Showcase/README.md

 - To modify the application theme, modify the colors located at the top of `/shared/style.css`.
 Named colors are used throughout this application so changing them here will update the entire app.

-- To modify the video displayed in the Virtual Events app, update the file `/virtual-events/virtual-events.html`, search for the `iframe` tag and modify the YouTube video ID.
+- To modify the video displayed in the Live Events app, update the file `/live-events/live-events.html`, search for the `iframe` tag and modify the YouTube video ID.
 This application has not been tested with any video service other than YouTube.

 - To modify the groups shown in the Chat app, update the file `/chat/chat-constants.js`.
 Only the public groups should be modified, not the private group.

-- The poll questions given in the Virtual Events app can be modified by changing the file `/virtual-events/poll-questions.js`.
+- The poll questions given in the Live Events app can be modified by changing the file `/live-events/poll-questions.js`.

 ## Customization with customer logos on home screen